Toroidal Grothendieck rings and cluster algebras: Introduction

 Other interesting phenomena arise from the examples we consider: for instance, from the toroidal Grothendieck ring of the category $ \mathscr{C}_{\mathcal{Q}}$ of \cite{HL:qGro} in type $A_2$ one can recover the positive part of a multi-parameter quantum group.

-To sum-up, the main motivation for our work is threefold: we aim at giving a natural framework to handle the various known deformations of Grothendieck rings of representations of quantum affine algebras (as well as multi-parameters quantum groups), involving natural deformations of important relations such as $T$-systems of Serre relations.
+To sum-up, the main motivation for our work is threefold: we aim at giving a natural framework to handle the various known deformations of Grothendieck rings of representations of quantum affine algebras (as well as multi-parameters quantum groups), involving natural deformations of important relations such as $T$-systems or Serre relations.
 We also aim at obtaining natural examples of toroidal cluster algebras, that are deformations of cluster algebras with multi-parameters.
 Ultimately we hope that these new structures will be useful to understand better the intricate structure of categories of representations of quantum affine algebras.
 We hope this work gives new motivations to study the theory of toroidal cluster algebras.

 The paper is organized as follows.

 In Section \ref{un}, we give the setup for toroidal cluster algebras and discuss several results for quantum cluster algebras which can be naturally extended to the toroidal setting : the Laurent phenomenon (Theorem \ref{thm:laurentphen}), the positivity (see Theorem \ref{pos}) and the invariance of the exchange graph (see Theorem \ref{thm:exchgraph}).
 In Section \ref{deux} we consider multi-parameter quantum tori which appear naturally in the study of the representation theory of quantum affine algebras.
 In Section \ref{trois}, we give a brief review on finite-dimensional representations of quantum affine algebras.
 In Section \ref{quatre}, we introduce multi-parameter deformations of the Grothendieck ring of various monoidal categories : we introduce a specific quotient of a multi-parameter quantum torus (Definition \ref{quotientorus}) in which we construct the toroidal Grothendieck ring (Definition \ref{torgr}) which is proved to be a flat deformation (Theorem \ref{mainflat}).
 We prove that the classes of fundamental representations provide a generating family of the toroidal Grothendieck ring (Proposition \ref{fundgen}).
 In Section \ref{cinq} we establish that toroidal Grothendieck rings of certain monoidal categories $\mathscr{C}_1$ are toroidal cluster algebras in all $ADE$-types (Theorem \ref{thm:toroidaliso}).
 In Section \ref{seven}, we study the quasi-commutation relation for remarkable pairs in the multi-parameters quantum tori : we prove it depends on a single parameter, even in the toroidal setting.
 In Section \ref{eight} we discuss various questions we would like to address in the future in relation to the main results of this paper.